 Sloman’s decision, announced on Friday 10th, appeared to involve arbitrarily singling out three ‘ringleaders’ and suspending them without allowing them the opportunity to give their side of the story.
 This sparked outrage among students and staff alike.
 For a number of days the students organised a ‘Free University’, with teach-ins and discussions on a variety of topics, ranging from protesting CBW to the structure, functioning and purpose of universities themselves.

 Students and staff campaigned vigorously for the full reinstatement of the three rusticated students on campus, but were also fundamentally concerned with the war in Vietnam and the lack of public knowledge and understanding of CBW.
 The protesting students wanted more of a say in the direction of their new university (the campus was barely five years old when the events erupted), and saw themselves as part of a much broader set of shifts in Higher Education at the time.
 Essex students forged connections with the national and wider global student movements, with a number of them crossing the English Channel to march in solidarity with striking students and workers on the streets of Paris.
-For more on the history of the events, click here, or check out the full timeline for a detailed chronology.
+For more on the history of and around the events, click here, or check out the full timeline for a detailed chronology.

-The site is currently configured for the fiftieth anniversary of May ’68, which saw the publication of archival documents associated with the May events at the Wivenhoe Park campus, on a rolling basis, on the days they were originally produced or issued fifty years previously.
-The posts can still be found on the site’s Home page, in reverse order, with timeline entries interspersed to accompany and help to explain the documents as they appear.
+The site was initially configured for the fiftieth anniversary of May ’68, which saw the publication of archival documents associated with the May events at the Wivenhoe Park campus, on a rolling basis, on the days they were originally produced or issued fifty years previously.
+The posts can still be found on the site’s Home page, in reverse order of publication, with timeline entries interspersed to accompany and help to explain the documents as they appear.